ivmai/bdwgc/README.md

   frequent collections at program startup.)

   6. `GC_malloc_ignore_off_page(bytes)` - Identical to `GC_malloc`, but the
-  client promises to keep a pointer to the somewhere within the first 256 bytes of the object while it is live.
+  client promises to keep a pointer to the somewhere within the first GC heap block (512 ..
+4096 bytes or even more, depending on the configuration) of the object while it is live.
 (This pointer should normally be declared volatile to prevent interference from compiler optimizations.)
   This is the recommended way to allocate anything that is likely to be larger than 100 KB or so.  (`GC_malloc` may result in a failure to reclaim